andrew/ultimate-awesome/README.md

 - [awesome-spatio-temporal-graph](https://github.com/TianyuFan0504/awesome-spatio-temporal-graph) - This repository contains a list of papers on spatio-temporal graph, especially about GNNs on S-T graph.
 - [awesome](https://github.com/tribixbite/awesome) - Awesome GitHub repos.
 - [awesome-technative](https://github.com/wearetechnative/awesome-technative) - Curated list of resources engineers need to know when working at TechNative.
-- [powered-by-azuracast](https://github.com/zcraber/powered-by-azuracast) - Curated list of awesome radio stations powered by AzuraCast.
 - [awesome-continual-segmentation](https://github.com/zhangchbin/awesome-continual-segmentation) - This repo is a collection of AWESOME things about continual semantic segmentation, including papers, code, demos, etc. Feel free to pull request and star.
 - [awesome-vlp-and-efficient-transformer](https://github.com/zh-plus/awesome-vlp-and-efficient-transformer) - Vision-Language Pretraining & Efficient Transformer Papers.
 - [awesome-leetcode](https://github.com/zhuifengshen/awesome-leetcode) - LeetCode Efficient Training Guide!.
 - [awesome_PV_faults_diagnosis](https://github.com/574168985/awesome_PV_faults_diagnosis) - Literature review renewal of PV faults diagnosis, including papers, datasets, and codes.
-- [awesome-interests](https://github.com/acltc/awesome-interests) - A curated list of awesome introductory programming resources for a variety of specialties within the profession.
 - [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.
 - [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges".